Personal Property Tax Payment and penalty

-The County maintains registration information on boats, personal watercraft, outboard motors, boat and watercraft trailers, though the tax on these items was eliminated beginning in 1998.
+The County maintains registration information on boats, personal watercraft, outboard motor watercraft, and boat trailers; although the tax on these items was eliminated beginning in 1998.

-Generally, the tax due on vehicles moved into or out of the County after Jan.
-1 is prorated based on the number of months that the vehicle is located in the County.
-There are three exceptions:
+Vehicles that are moved into or out of the County after January 1 are prorated based on the number of months that the vehicle is/was located in the County.

-- The vehicle is moved to a non-prorating Virginia jurisdiction; the tax is not prorated.
+- Vehicle is moved out to a non-prorating Virginia jurisdiction; then the tax is not prorated.

-- The vehicle is moved from a non-prorating Virginia jurisdiction; the vehicle is taxable in the prior jurisdiction for the entire year.
+- Vehicle is moved in from a non-prorating Virginia jurisdiction; then the vehicle is taxable in the prior jurisdiction for the entire year.

-Owners that move their vehicle out of Virginia must promptly register the vehicle in the state where the vehicle is normally garaged or parked in accordance with that state's motor vehicle laws.
-Failure to do so will result in continuing or additional personal property tax liability to Prince William County (see Virginia Code 58.1-3511 which states that vehicles registered in Virginia but normally garaged or parked in another state are taxable in the locality in Virginia where registered).
+* MOVING A VEHICLE OUT OF VIRGINIA.
+You must register the vehicle with the state where the vehicle is moved to.
+Failure to register will result in continued personal property tax liability with Prince William County.
+The Virginia Code Section 58.1-3511 - "the situs (meaning tax liability) for vehicles...registered in Virginia, but normally garaged, docked, or parked in another state shall be the locality in Virginia where registered."

-Virginia law requires localities to use a nationally recognized pricing guide as the basis for assessment of vehicles for personal property tax.
-Prince William County contracts with the National Automobile Dealers Association (NADA) to electronically assess vehicles.
-Approximately 95% of the vehicles in the County are assessed this way.
-The values used by NADA are those listed in its car value guides.
-Values listed in these guides are based on reports of actual transactions and wholesale auctions of vehicles throughout the area for which the guide is published.
-Most Virginia jurisdictions use the NADA guide books.
-The County assesses vehicles as of January 1 of each year.
-The assessed value of automobiles, trucks, and vans represents the clean trade-in value obtained from NADA or from the NADA car value guide.
-New vehicles not listed in the January NADA guide are assessed at 90% or 95% of the manufacturer's suggested retail price (MSRP) depending on model year.
+Virginia law requires localities to use a nationally recognized pricing guide as the basis for the assessment of vehicles.
+Prince William County contracts with the National Automobile Dealers Association (NADA), as approximately 95% of all vehicles in the County can be assessed using the NADA car value guide.
+The values used by NADA are based on actual transactions and wholesale auctions of vehicles throughout the area for which the guide is published.
+Most Virginia jurisdictions use NADA to assess vehicles.

 Annual Asset Statement